 “I didn’t even know what mesothelioma was.
 The medical staff didn’t know how to handle it, either.
 They kept saying that my test results were so unusual that they must be wrong.”

-Jill Litton, 16+ year peritoneal mesothelioma survivor
+Jill Litton, 16-year mesothelioma survivor

 The following days were hazy with questions and tests, which ultimately led to a complete hysterectomy.
 And while her family’s medical history included various cancers, mesothelioma was unfamiliar territory.
-“No one believed me,” she recalls.
+“No one believed me,” she said.
 “Even when new tests confirmed that I had peritoneal mesothelioma, doctors were again confused.”

 The Importance of Finding a Mesothelioma Specialist